jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Now do the same thing for the `doclib-simple-metadata` form.

-After restarting the embedded Tomcat for your Alfresco Share project, you should see all four custom properties and the related documents association in the document details page, like this:
+After restarting the embedded Tomcat server, you should see all four custom properties and the related documents association in the document details page, like this:

 ![Custom properties now show up in document details](./images/configured-doc-details.png)